 Although the bill has passed, there is still some way to go and the Division of Gaming Enforcement now has to set up the regulations which will have to be followed and issue out the licenses to deserving operators.
 Only the companies that now hold casino licenses in New Jersey will be able to require an online license from the DGE but there is always the possibility of other operators to create partnerships with local casinos owners, as long as the software passes inspection.

 If things will be similar to the situation found in Nevada, the two-year term is quite realistic.
-Despite the fact that Nevada has issued the licenses last year and the first online poker offers were expected to be available by the end of 2012, a large part of the operators have requested an extension due to big delays.
+Despite the fact that Nevada has issued the licenses last year and the first online poker offers were expected to be available by the end of 2012, a large part of the operators has requested an extension due to big delays.

-As more states are likely to follow in the footsteps of New Jersey, Delaware and Nevada, there is a big battle going on to determine the dominant hub for the future online poker network in the United States.
-With a population of almost 9 million people in New Jersey and the surrounding big states such as Pennsylvania and New York that can offer a nice traffic of players, it is pretty clear which of the three states has the advantage here and can also do very well solo.
+As more states are likely to follow in the footsteps of New Jersey, Delaware, and Nevada, there is a big battle going on to determine the dominant hub for the future online poker network in the United States.
+With a population of almost 9 million people in New Jersey and the surrounding big states such as Pennsylvania and New York that can offer nice traffic of players, it is pretty clear which of the three states has the advantage here and can also do very well solo.